Shura (English singer)

-Alexandra Lilah Denton (also known as Aleksandra Lilah Yakunina-Denton, born 17 June 1991), known professionally as Shura, is an English singer, songwriter and record producer.
-She is known for her work in the genres of electropop and synth-pop.
+Alexandra Lilah Denton (also known as Aleksandra Lilah Yakunina-Denton, born 17 June 1988), known professionally as Shura, is an English singer and musician.
+She is known for her work in the genres of electropop and synth-pop, but has reached into other forms of pop, like indie and folk.

 Career

 2011–2016: Nothing's Real

 During night shifts at her workplace (a video editing facility), she watched YouTube tutorial videos on how to use music production software.
 Her single "Touch", co-produced with Joel Pott of Athlete, drew positive notice from internet blogs during early 2014; its music video was co-directed and edited by Shura herself.
 Two other singles, "Just Once" and "Indecision", followed the same year, and Shura produced a remix of Jessie Ware's single "Say You Love Me".
 Shura was longlisted in the BBC Sound of 2015 poll.
 Shura is also signed to Universal Music Publishing Group in the United Kingdom.
 She released the single "2Shy" in March 2015, followed by "White Light" and a performance film titled Three Years in June 2015.
 An EP titled White Light was released in the United States in July.
 The same year, Shura performed at music festivals including Bestival, Festival N°6, and Latitude.

 In December 2014 she was named as one of the nominated acts on the longlist for the BBC music poll Sound of 2015.
 Mumford & Sons have covered her song "2Shy".

 Shura's "Touch" was released on 18 February 2016 alongside a version featuring Talib Kweli.
 The Original Mix was released on Record Store Day 2016 as a limited 12" single featuring remixes from Canvas and Delorean.

 Her debut album Nothing's Real was released on 8 July 2016 via Polydor Records.